-An acre of land is 43,560 square feet – it’s hard to visualize because it’s just so large.
-Let’s go over some easy ways to visualize an acre, the average costs of an acre of land in various locations, and how much acreage you’ll need to build your dream home.
+An acre of land is 43,560 square feet.
+It can be hard to visualize because it’s so large.
+Keep reading to learn how to visualize an acre, the average costs of an acre of land in various locations, and how much acreage you need to build your dream home.

-Clever is a free, no-obligation service that matches you with top-rated agents who know how to navigate your local market.
-You'll tell their licensed concierge team how much acreage you're looking for, then meet qualified agents who can help you find properties near you.
+Simply tell Clever's licensed concierge team how much acreage you're looking for, then meet qualified agents who can help you find the right properties in your local market.

-The obscure origin of the acre goes back centuries.
-It was originally the area that could typically be plowed in one day with oxen pulling a plow.
-Eventually, it became a standardized unit of measurement for land and is still widely used in the U.S. and U.K. today.
+The origin of the acre goes back centuries.
+Originally, an acre was the land area that could be plowed in one day with oxen pulling a plow.
+It eventually became a standardized unit of measurement for land, and it’s still widely used in the U.S. and U.K.

 What Does an Acre of Land Look Like?

 It’s easier to visualize an acre if you compare it to something familiar.
-How about a football field?
+How big is an acre compared to an American football field?

 An acre of land is equal to about 90% of a football field, which has 48,000 square feet of playable area (not including the end zones) compared to 43,560 square feet in an acre.

-Maybe your game is tennis.
-A tennis court has 2,808 square feet of the playable area, so an acre is around 16 tennis courts.
+A tennis court has 2,808 square feet of playable area, so an acre is around 16 tennis courts.

-A regulation NBA basketball court covers 4,700 square feet, meaning you could fit around 9 basketball courts into an acre.
+A regulation NBA basketball court covers 4,700 square feet, meaning around nine basketball courts could fit into an acre.

 How Many Houses Can Fit on an Acre?